Alluxio/alluxio/docs/en/Metrics-System.md

 * BlocksDeleted: Total number of blocks deleted.
 * BlocksEvicted: Total number of blocks evicted.
 * BlocksPromoted: Total number of blocks promoted.
+* BytesReadAlluxio: Total number of bytes read from Alluxio storage through this worker.
+This does not include UFS reads.
+* BytesWrittenAlluxio: Total number of bytes written to Alluxio storage through this worker.
+This does not include UFS writes.
-* BytesReadUfs-UFS:${UFS}: Total number of bytes read from the specified UFS on this worker
+* BytesReadUfs-UFS:${UFS}: Total number of bytes read from the specified UFS through this worker.
-* BytesWrittenUfs-UFS:${UFS}: Total number of bytes written to the specified UFS on this worker
+* BytesWrittenUfs-UFS:${UFS}: Total number of bytes written to the specified UFS through this worker.

 ### Client